M-Ramkumar20/SP-Auto-Demo/README.md

 ## Debugging/Fixed issues:
 1. LLM hallucinate and returns multiple JSON objects.
 Fixed with single JSON extract function.
 2. For non questions - LLM sometime returns empty dict along with some explanations, breaking the JSON load.
 Fixed by passing a criteria for non questions in extract function.
+3. Consider the non questions response of {} as valid, previously it was invalid.